-Stephanie Sisco, Home Editor of Real Simple Magazine, lifestyle expert Melissa Garcia and relationship therapist Dr. Argie Allen-Wilson stopped by the show on Wednesday to share tips for clearing out every space in your life.
+Real Simple's home editor, Stephanie Sisco, teamed up with lifestyle expert Melissa Garcia and therapist Dr. Argie Allen-Wilson to share some tips for cleaning and organizing every space in your house.

-Keeping the entryway organized is key because it's often the first thing visitors see when they enter the home and the last place you pass on your way out the door.
-A few strategically placed organizers can make a world of difference and provide easy access to everyday essentials to make busy mornings go a bit smoother.
+Keeping the entryway organized is key because it's often the first thing visitors see when they enter your home.
+A few strategically placed organizers can make a world of difference and provide easy access to everyday essentials — making busy mornings a little less chaotic.

 This Amazon Choice product comes in three different sizes, so there's sure to be one to fit your space.

-It can be especially difficult to stay organized during the winter because cold weather accessories like hats and gloves and scarves are difficult to corral.
-An over-the-door organizer can act as a permanent storage space for these smaller items.
-Sisco suggests assigning one row to each person in the family so that they always know where to find their belongings.
+It can be especially difficult to stay organized when you have a lot of accessories like hats, gloves and everyday essentials in your entryway.
+An over-the-door organizer can act as a permanent storage space for these small items.

 Bathroom & Linen Closet

-In many homes, the linen closet tends to be the spot where clutter lands when it can't find a proper home.
-If this sounds familiar, January's a great time to take stock of what's in the closet to toss out any items that are no longer needed and organize those that are.
+In many homes, the linen closet tends to be the spot where clutter lands when it doesn't have a proper home.
+If this sounds familiar, now is a great time to toss out any items that are no longer needed.

-These small circular lights can attach to any wall with the included 3M adhesive pads.
+These small circular ones can attach to any wall or cabinet with the included 3M adhesive pads.

-On a given day, we probably end up spending more waking hours at the office than we do at home.
-No matter what your workspace is like, we all deserve to have a corner that feels organized, productive and welcoming.
+On a given day, many people spend more waking hours at the office than they do at home.
+No matter what your workspace looks like, you'll want to have an at-home corner that feels organized, productive and welcoming.

 Small changes, like concealing electronics and installing a magnetic organization system, can keep any desk or office space tidy and efficient.